Turkey's govt tells skeptics burned areas will be reforested

 “For that, the forests do not need to be burned,” he said.

-Kemal Kilicdaroglu, the leader of Turkey’s main opposition, tweeted the new law gave the Ministry of Culture and Tourism “construction” authority in forests.
+Kemal Kilicdaroglu, the leader of Turkey’s main opposition party, tweeted the new law gave the Ministry of Culture and Tourism “construction” authority in forests.
 Kilicdaroglu’s Republican People’s Party submitted a draft amendment Tuesday, saying it aimed to ensure burned forests would not be opened up to construction.

 “All the places have burned and turned to ash, but his concern is to turn rock and mountain into concrete,” Kilicdaroglu said, referring to Erdogan.
 The opposition politician said he would stand in front of excavators if “a single brick” were placed in a protected forest.